jack0817/AsyncStore/README.md

 ## Table of Contents

 ### 1. Store

+An AsyncStore consists of 2 componets, State and Environment.
+State represents the current state of the data domain represented by the Store (i.e. A UserStore's state would house all values pertaining the User model).
+The enviroment holds all dependencies needed by the Store including services, constants etc.

 #### 1.1 Anatomy of an AsyncStore

+##### State

+##### Environment

+##### Store

+##### Error Handling

 #### 1.2 Example
 ### 2. Effects
 ### 3. Creating a Single Source of Truth